 Film Simulation Examples

-Here are some examples of different film simulations when applied to the same image in Lightroom.
-VSCO has the most accurate film simulation software on the market.
-No other post-processing has taken place:
+To illustrate, here are some examples of different film simulations when applied to the same image in Lightroom.
+VSCO has some of the most accurate film simulation software on the market.
+To see real-life examples of the best 35mm film available, check out this post.
+Note that no other post-processing has taken place in these examples:

 Agfa Vista 400

 Kodak TRI-X 400